hexatomic/hexatomic/docs/dev/src/development/logging.md

 ## Logging

-We use the slf4j logging API in our code.
+Hexatomic uses the SLF4J logging API to log messages.
 To enable a logger for a specific class, create a static final variable which holds the class-specific logging object.

 ```java